 Financial information acquired through Freedom of Information Act requests and Public Records Requests.

 The Potato Butte and Diamond Butte ranches also benefited from government financial assistance, before the EA was issued, to help them use the ungrazed Driveway pastures.
 The Potato Butte permittee was allowed to graze the Driveway’s Potato Butte Pasture, and benefited from at least three HPC grants, including grants #11-606 and #13-608, totaling $29,065, which were for “grassland maintenance” in support of the 2011 Juniper Treatment project to kill young juniper trees in order to promote grass production for cattle.
 This was done despite the fact the Tonto National Forest Plan states that pinyon-juniper vegetation in this area should be managed “toward a goal of 25-50% cover of browse” in order “to emphasize the production of mule deer.”
-The Potato Butte Ranch also received the benefit of HPC grant #14-608 for $15,000 to help pay for a solar-powered pump to send water to livestock troughs.
+The Potato Butte Ranch also received the benefit of HPC grant #14-608 for $15,000 to help pay for a solar-powered pump to send water to livestock troughs from the New Dutchman Well project

 The Diamond Butte permittee was allowed to use the Driveway’s Brady Canyon and Cline Mesa pastures and received the benefits of at least two HPC grants.
 Grant #14-605 for $24,000 helped pay for the 2015 Soldier Camp Tanks project, and grant #18-607 for $12,000 helped pay for the 2018 Soldier/Diamond Water Development project.